City to request relief from Article 97

 Mattos Field wasn’t the only property talked about on Tuesday night.

-The City Council voted, 7-1, with Sean Nolan absent to adopt three special permits for 35 Fuller St. as its developers look to increase the number of residential condominium units from two three-bedroom units to four two-bedroom units and two one-bedroom units for a total of six units.
+The City Council voted on whether or not to adopt three special permits for 35 Fuller St. as its developers look to increase the number of residential condominium units from two three-bedroom units to four two-bedroom units and two one-bedroom units for a total of six units.

 The lot, at the corner of Fuller Street and Norman Avenue, had been home to a three-story structure that housed Magnolia House of Pizza, a hair salon and apartments.

-Note: This story will be updated on gloucestertimes.com.